 Secondary teaching specialist areas and prerequisites

-Students wishing to apply for the Master of Teaching degree with a secondary specialism must first determine which specialist area(s) they may be academically qualified to teach - see the table below.
-Students should refer to the Specialist Area Guidelines on the Victorian Institute of Teaching (VIT) website for more information.
+Students wishing to apply for the Master of Teaching degree including a secondary specialism must first determine which specialist teaching area(s) they may be academically qualified to teach - see the table below.
+For a guide on self-assessment of teaching areas, visit the Victorian Institute of Teaching (VIT) website.

 Teaching specialist areas and prerequisites

 |Teaching specialist area||Minimum academic background required by the Victorian Institute of Teaching (VIT), i.e. a degree including:|

 A minor sequence in accounting

 A minor sequence in biological sciences (e.g. anatomy, physiology, microbiology, botany, zoology, but not biochemistry or pharmacology)